Controversy over arrests in Tamil Nadu about construction of flyovers

-On 30 June 2001, M. Karunanidhi, former chief minister of Tamil Nadu was arrested along with sitting members of the Union Council of Ministers Murasoli Maran and T. R. Baalu.
-This event marked the first incident in the history of Independent India that Union Cabinet Ministers were arrested.
-The incident began when the seventy-eight year old former Chief Minister was forcibly taken from his residence located in Gopalapuram, Chennai.
-Within hours, images of the arrest were broadcast on Sun TV and other network stations.
-Footage shown on Jaya TV saw him continuously resist arrest.
+On 30 June 2001, M. Karunanidhi, the former chief minister of Tamil Nadu was arrested along with the minister of commerce and industry, Murasoli Maran, and the minister of environment and forests, T. R. Baalu.
+This event marked the first incident in the history of independent India in which ministers of the Republic of India were arrested.
+The incident began when the seventy-eight-year-old former chief minister was forcibly taken from his residence located in Gopalapuram, Chennai.
+Within hours, the images of the arrest were broadcast on Sun TV and other network stations.
+Footage shown on Jaya TV shows him continuously resisting arrest.

 Background

 The First Information Report (FIR) was based on a complaint lodged by Greater Chennai Corporation Commissioner J. C. T. Acharyalu on 29 June 2001.
 Mr. Acharyalu became Corporation Commissioner following the 2001 Tamil Nadu Legislative Assembly election held by the Jayalalithaa Government.
 He had been kept under suspension by the Karunanidhi Government.
 The complaint related to alleged losses of ₹12 crore in the construction of the mini-flyovers in the city of Chennai.
 The police complaint was lodged on Friday, 29 June at 9:00 pm, and the arrest took place a few hours after midnight.
-Because there was, allegedly, little time to conduct an investigation, then Union Law Minister Arun Jaitley wrote that "the initial impression appears to be that personal agenda is being given preference over the rule of the law."
+Because there was, allegedly, little time to conduct an investigation, then Union Law Minister Arun Jaitley wrote that "the initial impression appears to be that personal agenda is being given preference over the rule of the law ."